cdent/wsgi-intercept/README.md

 -----------

-For the new version only basic intercept functionality will be provided, with a working implementation for urllib.request.
-Other testing tools will be supported through a plugin system.
-The first supported plugin will be httplib2.
+For the new version only basic intercept functionality will be provided, with a working implementation for urllib.request, httplib and httplib2.
+Other  frameworks later.